The eyes are complex organs, with many parts that must work together to produce clear vision. Here is a basic overview of eye anatomy.

-Located at the corner of each eye, tear ducts produce tears to keep the cornea lubricated and clear of debris.
+Located at the corner of each eye, tear ducts drain tears secreted by the lacrimal gland to the surface of the eye.
+Tears keep the cornea lubricated and clear of debris.

 The colored part of the eye is the iris.
 It is a muscle that controls the pupil, the opening in the middle of the eye that controls the amount of light coming in.